The Prayer Life of Jesus

 The Ministry of Jesus included entire nights of prayer where He sought the Father to be filled with wisdom and strength to fight the powers of darkness that surrounded Him every moment.
 Usually such nights took place before a decision or crisis in the Savior’s life (Mark 1:35).

 These occurrences took place as the need arose but the gospel writers only mentioned some of them.
-Jesus’ earthly ministry started when He was led by the Holy Spirit into the wilderness for 40 days to meditate, fast and pray.
-(Matt.
-4:1).
-And through the power of God, Jesus was empowered and overcame the temptations of the devil.
+Jesus’ earthly ministry started when He was led by the Holy Spirit into the wilderness for 40 days to meditate, fast and pray (Matthew 4:1).
+And through the power of God, the Savior was empowered and overcame the temptations of the devil.

-Prayer marked the beginning of His Galilean ministry and immediately came before His first missionary tour through the towns and villages of Galilee (Mark 1:35).
-Again, prayer is recorded in relation with the great crisis in Galilee (Matt.
-14:22, 23; John 6:15, 66).
-And it also took place at Transfiguration, when Jesus shared with His three disciples the facts about His sufferings and death (Luke 9:28–31).
+Raising petitions before God marked the beginning of His Galilean ministry and immediately came before His first missionary tour through the towns and villages of Galilee (Mark 1:35).
+Again, supplication is recorded in relation with the great crisis in Galilee (Matthew 14:22, 23; John 6:15, 66).
+And it also took place at the Transfiguration, when Jesus shared with His three disciples the facts about His sufferings and death (Luke 9:28–31).

-The longest recorded prayer of Jesus came before His entrance to the Garden of Gethsemane at night (John 17).
-And at the garden, and just few hours before the crucifixion, Jesus poured out His most agonizing prayer before the Father (Matt.
-26:36–44).
+The longest recorded prayer of Christ came before His entrance to the Garden of Gethsemane at night (John 17).
+And at the garden.
+And just few hours before the crucifixion, Christ poured out His most agonizing supplication before the Father (Matthew 26:36–44).

 In His service,